-The ketogenic diet is know if for its bountiful food restrictions, some of which by now you may already be familiar with.
+The ketogenic diet is known for its bountiful food restrictions, some of which by now you may already be familiar with.

-Before diving into the variety of drinks there are available and which are keto-friendly, keep in mind that water is always a safe bet and should be the primary liquid for your body.
+Before diving into the variety of keto-friendly drinks, keep in mind that water is always a safe bet and should be the primary liquid for your body.

-If you’re coming from a sugary-drink background filled with sodas, it may be challenging at first to make this lifestyle adjustment, but by doing so, you’ll be reaping many health benefits.
+If you’re coming from a sugary-drink background filled with sodas, it may be challenging at first to make this lifestyle adjustment.
+However, you’ll be reaping many health benefits by doing so .

 Additionally, staying properly hydrated on the keto diet is crucial.
 It can also help you fight cravings and fatigue, and even aid in digestion.
 So drink up!